School Meals at St Michael's

 - One portion of fruit and one portion of vegetable or salad every day to be included in packed lunches

 - Meat, fish or another source of non-dairy protein should be included every day.
-Non dairy sources of protein include lentils, kidney beans, chickpeas, hummus, peanut butter and falafel
+Non dairy sources of protein include lentils, kidney beans, chickpeas, hummus, and falafel.
+Please do not send any nuts into school, or nut-based food such as peanut butter

-- An oily fish, such as salmon, should be included at least once every three weeks
+- An oily fish, such as salmon, should be ideally included at least once every three weeks

 - A starchy food, such as bread or pasta, rice, couscous, noodles, potatoes or other cereals, should be included every day